open-cluster-management-io/open-cluster-management-io.github.io/content/_index.md

 ### Work distribution

-The work API that enables resources to be applied to managed clusters from a hub cluster.
+The work API that enables resources to be applied to the managed clusters from a hub cluster.

 <--->